MATTHEW Clarke may have found the secret to the perfect pie.

 Mr Clarke said both businesses were keeping him busy, but he wouldn't swap it for the world.

 "In June and July I'm fully booked and we will also be at the Bathurst Winter Festival," he said.

 "One night we're at the festival and also catering for 180 people across town, so we're pretty busy."

-If you want to try one of Mr Clarke's award-winning pies and can't wait until the Bathurst Winter festival, they are currently available at Al Dente, Brilliant Street Cafe, the Vale Road coffee van or Moubar Vintage.
+If you want to try one of Mr Clarke's award-winning pies and can't wait until the Bathurst Winter festival, they are currently available at Al Dente, Brilliant Street Cafe or Moubar Vintage.

 Do you love Bathurst news?

 - Sign up now for our free morning headlines and breaking news emails